 A VAD can keep blood pumping despite a diseased heart and will be removed when your new heart is implanted.
 It may also help improve the function of other organs in your body that may not be working properly and may improve other medical conditions.

 When a VAD is implanted while you're waiting for a heart transplant, it's referred to as a "bridge to transplant."

-You're not currently eligible for a heart transplant because of other conditions.
-A VAD may sometimes be implanted if you have heart failure, but you're not yet eligible for a heart transplant due to other medical conditions.
-Your doctor may not have decided whether you're eligible for a heart transplant or a VAD as a permanent treatment.
-When a VAD is implanted for this reason, it's called "bridge to candidacy" or "bridge to decision."
+You're not currently eligible for a heart transplant because of age or other conditions.
+A VAD may sometimes be implanted if you have heart failure, but you're not eligible for a heart transplant due to age or other medical conditions.
+This is called "destination therapy."

 Your heart's function can become normal again.
 If your heart failure is temporary, your doctor may recommend implanting a VAD until your heart is healthy enough to pump blood on its own again.
 This is referred to as "bridge to recovery."